imcbee/Project_3_Valorant/README.md

 9. [Summary](#summary)

 ---
-### [Website Link] <a name="websitelink"></a>
+### [Website Link - TDB] <a name="websitelink"></a>
 ---

 ## Project Description:<a name="projectdescription"></a>
 Val.halla is a companion application that tracks current players of the popular FPS game Valorant, created by Riot Games.
-We drew inspiration from other apps like Tracker.gg to be able to display specific online players.
+We drew inspiration from other apps like **Tracker.gg** to be able to display specific online players.
 As a software development team, we all shared a common interest in gaming and wanted to create an application that would allow users to be able to see interesting statistics, player profiles, and the global leaderboard.
 Val.halla is not endorsed by Riot Games and does not reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
 Riot Games and all associated properties are trademarks or registered trademarks of Riot Games, Inc.

 ## Goals and Stretch Features:<a name="goalsandstretchfeatures"></a>
 ### MVP Goals:
-Utilize a Back-end and Front-end framework that work cohesively together.
+- Utilize a Back-end and Front-end framework that work cohesively together.
-Incorporate a Mongo database.
+- Incorporate a Mongo database.
-Include data from a third-party API.
+- Include data from a third-party API.
-Style design with CSS flexbox and grid.
+- Style design with CSS flexbox and grid.
-Search a player by using their game name and tag, and then display the player’s information.
+- Search a player by using their game name and tag, and then display the player’s information.
-Display the top three players in the North-America (NA) region.
+- Display the top three players in the North-America (NA) region.
-Deploy Back-end on Heroku.
+- Deploy Back-end on Heroku.
-Deploy Front-end on Netlify.
+- Deploy Front-end on Netlify.

 ### Stretch Goals:
-Create user profiles that link to their own player profile.
+- Create user profiles that link to their own player profile.
-Create player groups that show distinct group statistics from previous games played.
+- Create player groups that show distinct group statistics from previous games played.
-Display current Valorant store shop.
+- Display current Valorant store shop.
-Display stats dynamically (graphs and charts) with a React library.
+- Display stats dynamically (graphs and charts) with a React library.
-Implement User Authentication.
+- Implement User Authentication.
-Display common player patterns, such as, favorite guns, damage points and agents.
+- Display common player patterns, such as, favorite guns, damage points and agents.

 ## Wireframes:<a name="wireframe"></a>
 ### Back-end Wireframe: